homemadearcade/zero/todo/__ICEBOX-CHORES.md

 window.socket -> import sockets like the way the store is imported

-Look up x, y, on phaser instance should be... getPosition().
-Overall use Get Methods instead of .x, .y, .rotation

 Physics member?
 Cuz right now movement is like two members and like ok physics and graphics for an object can maybe just be on the phaser instance??

-Outline Class ( for eraser and entityInstance, and camerapreview? )

 respawn on GameInstance -> spawn ( use this when initializting game too )

-only load spritesheets that are added for 'play game' mode

 HostCanvas
 ClientCanvas